WiseLibs/wise-river/README.md

 ### Promise#stream() -> *river*

-After loading this package, [`WisePromise`](https://github.com/JoshuaWise/wise-promise) will be augmented with the `.stream()` method, which returns a new river containing the eventual contents of the `iterable` object that the promise resolves to.
+After loading this package, [`WisePromise`](https://github.com/JoshuaWise/wise-promise) will be augmented with the `.stream()` method, which returns a new river containing the eventual contents of the `iterable` object that the promise is fulfilled with.

 If the promise is fulfilled with something other than an `iterable` object, the river will be rejected with a `TypeError`.